qiansen1386/node-es6-boilerplate/README.md

 ## Development Environment

 Windows 10 64bit
-Git bash
+Git bash / Bash On Windows
 VS code + ESLint extension
 Nodejs 6.9.1

-> NOTE: Register current npm bin folder into PATH before making use of tools like babel/eslint, by executing `source npm-register.sh` in your git bash.
+> NOTE: Register current npm bin folder into PATH before making use of tools like babel/eslint, by executing `source npm-register.sh` in your bash.
+If u are using BashOnWin then edit the `npm-register.sh` first according to instruction.

 ## Entries